 What is Nishin Soba: Japanese buckwheat soba noodles with dried herring.
 Since the city is located inland, people of Kyoto preserve a lot of food including herring.
 This popular dish has been around for over 150 years and it is one of Kyoto’s signature dish.

-Where to eat Nishin Soba in Kyoto:
+Best places to eat Nishin Soba in Kyoto:

-- Sohonke Nishin-Soba Matsuba (10:30am-8:40pm) – 160-year-old noodle shop in Gion with lots of soba and udon dishes.
+- Sohonke Nishin-Soba Matsuba (10:30am-8:30pm; closed Wednesday) – 160-year-old noodle shop in Gion with lots of soba and udon dishes.

-- Gion Yorozuya (12-3pm & 5:30-6:40pm) – try their Michelin udon noodles with lots of green onion.
+- Gion Yorozuya (12-3pm & 5:30-6:30pm) – try their Michelin udon noodles with lots of green onion.
 Use Google Translate to read the menu but also look through the photos on Google Maps as the translation is kind of wonky.

 2. Kyoto Ramen

-Where to eat Kyoto Ramen in Kyoto:
+Where to eat Ramen in Kyoto:

 - Mendokoro Janomeya (11:30am-4pm & 6-9:30pm) – popular Michelin ramen restaurant near Teramachi Street.
 The Toripaitan, white chicken broth ramen noodle, was delish!
 Use the Google Translate app to translate the menu, or pick one of the chicken ramen from the photo menu.